DHARPA-Project/DHARPA-Project-workflows-requirements/docs/blank-workflow.md

     |||

 === "Notes"
-    *Research (e.g. are there examples of specific research questions for this step, or any research considerations to take into account) and/or UI considerations (e.g. will users need to make a critical decision at this step, which would need to be emphasized in the UI)*
+    *Research (e.g. are there examples of specific research questions for this step, or any research considerations to take into account) and/or UI considerations (e.g. will users need to make a critical decision at this step, which would need to be emphasized in the UI)*</br>
+    *Performance considerations (UI or back-end)*

+=== "Links to useful ressources"
+    *For example, links to UI or visualzation examples*